GrupoGei/joint-project-trainingwell/README.md

 among others, and it will provide all the necessary services to event organizers, the facilities responsible, the complex manager and participants or observers, in order to satisfy their needs effectively.

+# Getting Started
+The following instructions will allow you to run the project locally.

+## Prerequisites
+In order to install all the dependencies needed to run the Django project, you need to run `pip install -r requirements.txt`.
+It is recommended to use a virtual environment for that.
+Also you will need to apply the migrations from the Django models by using `python manage.py makemigrations` and `python manage.py migrate`.
+After that, you will be able to start the project locally using `python manage.py runserver`

+## Running the tests
+In order to run all the tests performed for the project code use `python manage.py test`.

 # Team Members
 Gerard Gonzalez, Pau Ibáñez, Mario Martí, Robert Munne, Jorge Nueno, Marc Hidalgo